stevenson-eng/CZ3003/admin_ui/README.md

 5. cd src && uvicorn main:app --reload
 6. http://127.0.0.1:8000 or localhost:8000

+# Unit Testing (pytest)

+\*\*Note - if you get a sqlalchemy.exc.IntegrityError, chance are your `test.db` is still there, and already contains the entities (hence duplicatre error).
+Delete it via `rm admin_ui/src/test.db` (ensure it isn't open in DB Browser SQLite)

+1. `cd admin_ui/src/`
+2. `pip install -r requirements.txt` - ensure that you've all installed
+3. [only run tests] `rm test.db & python -m pytest tests/`
+4. [run tests and re-generate docs] `rm test.db & python -m pytest tests/ --docs tests/docs/docs.md --doc-type=md`
+5. Only `.md` and `.rst` formats are supported, hence use https://www.markdowntopdf.com/ for conversion to report-friendly `.pdf`

 # Pull Requests

 [FOR GAME DEV TEAM] You can use `git commit --no-verify` to bypass these checks.